Upcoming PRC EAST Backyard Buffers & Rain Barrel Making Workshops

 There is a limited number of rain barrels available at each workshop.
 A rain barrel will be provided to the first 50 workshop attendees.
 Limit one rain barrel per household.
 The workshops are being funded through a Growing Greener grant from the Pennsylvania Department of Environmental Protection.

-If you receive a message saying this workshop is full, please contact Diana Andrejczak at 610-353-1555 x232 or email@example.com as some spaces may have become available.
+If you receive a message saying this workshop is full, please contact Diana Andrejczak at 610-353-1555 x232 or firstname.lastname@example.org to be placed on the waiting list.
+Spaces often become available closer to the event date.

 Residents can register for Backyard Buffers and Rain Barrel Making Workshop online or by contacting Diana Andrejczak, Manager of Education at (610) 353-1555 ext.
 232. Online registration is preferred.